 Like May, June in Jasper presents an assortment of weather.
-However, this month, all summer tours and attractions are open, and spring finally reaches the high alpine.
+However, all summer tours and attractions are open this month, and spring finally reaches the high alpine.
 It's an excellent time for wildlife watching, especially in the early morning and dusk hours.
 Take a drive to Maligne Lake Road for exceptional sighting opportunities and to experience the majesty of Spirit Island on the Maligne Lake Cruise.
 Explore mountain trails on foot or by bike.
 There's much to see and do.

 July in Jasper

 Celebrate Canada Day in the largest national park in the Canadian Rockies.
 July marks the official summer season in Jasper, and all outdoor adventures are in full swing.
 The patios are sun-drenched and bustling, and the town is abuzz with activity.
-Seek solitude on the mountain trails or embrace the tranquillity of Pyramid Lake with an early morning paddle.
+Seek solitude on the mountain trails or embrace the tranquility of Pyramid Lake with an early-morning paddle.
 The summer days are long in Jasper, so you'll have plenty of time to fill them with your favourite activities.

 August in Jasper